ant0ndz/Animal-Audio-Classification/README.md

 # Animal-Audio-Classification
 This repo contains work done as part of a university project aimed at learning and appliying machine learning techniques using audio files.
 It includes python notbooks used for EDA, data preprocessing, experiments containing machine learning training and testing and finally a demenstration notbook showing an example of how audio files can be processed for machine learning purposes.
-Note that only the Experiments.ipynb can be run, as other notebooks require the full original data from the compatition.
+Note that the code cant be run without the audio files, which are not availalbe in this repo and need to be downloaded from the compatition.

 ## Method:
 We wanted to use audio data to classify files to an animal class, based on the animal sounds found int it.